grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Fuckin' right.
 Out."

-A minute later the _Gnat's_ engine started.
+A minute later the _Gnat_'s engine started.
 Percy could hear it without aid through the hull of the _Prospect_ though it was a quarter mile in the distance.

 Hemi returned and reported that he successfully got a stumbling and groggy Gregory headed down to the cargo hold to seek out the welding gear.
-Percy put Hemi on sonar with a mandate to give detailed reports on the _Grackle's_ location --- as soon as the _Gnat_ had moved far enough off to be able to hear anything.
+Percy put Hemi on sonar with a mandate to give detailed reports on the _Grackle_'s location --- as soon as the _Gnat_ had moved far enough off to be able to hear anything.

 [//]: # (----- invisible character break)